danielktaylor/Reddit-DailyEmailDigest-Bot/README.md

-# Reddit Daily Digest Bot
+# Reddit Daily Email Digest Bot

+This project was forked off in order to send emails instead of posting to a subreddit.

-**Reddit Daily Digest Bot** is a Python bot designed to simplify the process of aggregating and sharing top posts from your favorite subreddits.
-It fetches the most popular posts from specified subreddits, compiles them into a neatly formatted daily digest, and automatically posts the digest to a target subreddit of your choice.
-Also works for hot, controversial, rising & new posts.
-You can also specify your own time range for the posts the bot will fetch.
+**Reddit Daily Email Digest Bot** is a Python bot designed to simplify the process of aggregating and sharing top posts from your favorite subreddits.
+It fetches the top posts from specified subreddits, compiles them into a neatly formatted daily digest, and automatically emails the digest to an email

 ## Key Features

-- Can create daily digest of most popular posts from multiple subreddits.
+- Can create daily digest of top posts from multiple subreddits.
-- Fetch top, hot, controversial, rising, new posts from multiple subreddits in the time frame you want.
+- Fetch top posts from multiple subreddits in the time frame you want.
-- Compile the fetched posts into a digest with post titles, links and author.
+- Compile the fetched posts into a digest with post details.
-- Post the digest to a designated subreddit with ease.
+- Email the digest to a designated email using mailjet.

 ## Getting Started